kimsama/Unity-GoogleData/README.md

 	}

 Last, write an editor script which makes a menu item for creating newly defined scriptable object.
+(See Assets/Script/Data/Editor/GoogleDataAssetUtility.cs file.)
+Whenever you add a new ScriptableObject derived class, you also need to add a new method which creates a new ScriptableObject derived class instance.

 	public static class GoogleDataAssetUtility
 	{